-Students work in groups to create a film project.
-Groups will work on creating content for a second short film dedicating time exclusively to learning, improving, and researching alternate processes of the chosen specialization and based on the learnings and experiences achieved on ANM304 Junior Project I (Pre-Production, Production, Post-Production, and Generalist.)
-A studio course.
-Prerequisite: ANM 304 Junior Project I. 3 credits (Spring)
+In the Spring of the Junior year, Animation students work in groups to create a film project.
+Groups will work on creating content for a second short film dedicating time exclusively to learning, improving, and researching alternate processes of the chosen specialization and based on the learnings and experiences achieved in ANM 304 Junior Project I (Pre-Production, Production, Post-Production, and Generalist).
+Prerequisite: ANM 304 Junior Project I. A studio course.
+3 credits (Spring)